-About the Flu
+About the Flu and Flu Vaccine

 Influenza viruses cause flu.
 The viruses spread from person to person when infected people cough, sneeze or touch objects.
-Flu can be mild or severe, and can even cause death.
+Flu can be mild or severe and can even cause death.
 Older people, children under 5 (especially children under 2), pregnant women and people with certain health conditions are at a higher risk for serious complications from the flu.

 - Flu Vaccination Information and Other Ways to Prevent Flu

-- Flu Symptoms, Treatment and Chronic Conditions
+- Flu Symptoms and Treatment

 - Flu Resources to Help You Learn More